Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/src/Epicweb.Azure.Function.CustomAI/readme.md

 Localhost addresses are not supported.
 To enable local debugging:

-1. Create a free developer account at ngrok.
+1. Create a free developer account at ngrok.com

 2. Download and install ngrok on your local machine.